On the Equivalence between Neyman Orthogonality and Pathwise Differentiability: Introduction

 In recent years, the double/debiased machine learning (DML) framework of \citet{chernozhukov_doubledebiased_2018} has become a standard tool in modern causal inference for estimating low-dimensional parameters in the presence of high-dimensional nuisance functions.
 The central feature of DML is that the estimating function satisfies \emph{Neyman orthogonality}: an estimating function $m(Z;\beta,\eta)$ is Neyman orthogonal if the G\^ateaux derivative of the expected estimating function with respect to the nuisance parameter $\eta$, evaluated at the true parameter values $(\beta_0, \eta_0)$, vanishes in all admissible perturbation directions.
 This first-order insensitivity to the nuisance ensures that bias from estimating $\eta_0$ enters only at second order, enabling the use of flexible machine learning estimators for nuisance functions while preserving desirable properties of the target estimator.
 We refer the reader to \citet{chernozhukov_doubledebiased_2018} for a thorough treatment of these statistical consequences.

-It has long been observed that Neyman orthogonal estimating functions coincide, in essentially every example of interest, with influence functions of \emph{pathwise differentiable} functionals from classical semiparametric theory, which underpin the construction of efficient estimators \citep{bickel_efficient_1998, van_der_vaart_asymptotic_1998, van_der_laan_unified_2003, tsiatis_semiparametric_2006}.
+It has long been observed that Neyman orthogonal estimating functions coincide, in essentially every example of interest, with influence functions of \emph{pathwise differentiable} functionals from classical semiparametric theory, which underpin the construction of efficient estimators \citep{newey_asymptotic_1994, bickel_efficient_1998, van_der_vaart_asymptotic_1998, van_der_laan_unified_2003, tsiatis_semiparametric_2006}.
 For example, the augmented inverse probability weighted estimator for the average treatment effect arises naturally both as a one-step correction built from the efficient influence function and as the solution to a Neyman orthogonal moment condition.

-Yet these two concepts are routinely developed and invoked as distinct notions.
-A precise characterization of when and why they agree, and what structural condition each direction requires, does not appear to have been made explicit in the literature.
-We hope to close the gap between these two traditions by formalizing the equivalence, and by clarifying the structural and regularity conditions that underpin each direction of the implication.
-For simplicity, we restrict attention to scalar-valued functionals, although the results extend generally to vector-valued scenarios.
+However, the two concepts have largely been developed and invoked in separate traditions.
+A general characterization of the relationship between pathwise differentiability and Neyman orthogonality, and in particular of what structural conditions each direction of the implication requires, does not appear to have been explicitly formulated in the literature.
+We hope to close this gap by formalizing the equivalence, and by clarifying the structural and regularity conditions that underpin each direction of the implication.
+For simplicity, we restrict our attention to scalar-valued functionals, although the results extend generally to vector-valued scenarios.